arjunsq/go-account/README.md

 # How to run the server

-After downloading the repo, run the following command
+After downloading the repo, run the following command from terminal in the downloaded directory

 ```
 go run main.go functions.go operations.go